PulseBeat02/SMP-Rules/RULES.md

 - => (✘) Don't go around asking server admins for items or just something in general.

-- => (★) If an admin is being unfair, contact PulseBeat_02, and we can discuss about it.

-- => (★) Violation of any of these rules will result in a demotion, kick, mute, temp-ban, or ban.

-- => (★) Thank you for reading the rules.

 - => THE RULES ABOVE APPLY TO IRC AS WELL

+- => (★) Violation of any of these rules will result in a warning, mute, kick, temp-ban, or ban.

 - => Dynmap Information can be found [here](https://github.com/PulseBeat02/SMP-Rules/blob/main/DYNMAP.md)